 The creator economy is the ultimate way that talented people can express themselves and receive an income.
 It is evolving, however, and just like changes in technology and society left behind traditional music companies, platforms that don't make it fair for creators may well find themselves relegated to being a history article in Wikipedia.

 The creator economy started when people discovered the true potential of the internet.
 Thanks to Web 2.0 when the basic paradigm of the internet changed, there are now many opportunities for people to give expression to their thoughts and feelings online which helped the creator economy to grow.
 Social media has also driven the creator economy.
 Not only does it offer marketplaces where creators can sell their products, but creators can also use it to build a following.
 One of the major benefits is that the creator economy allows people to do their dream jobs.
 It gives people the opportunity to concentrate on their passion.
 Thanks to the creator economy, many people can now generate an income from their passions.
 Though, the major con is that the majority of people only manage to make very little money.
 If you want to be sustainable, you need to consider influencer marketing or sponsorship deals too.
 According to Kevin Kelly, you need only 1,000 true fans to make a living as a craftsperson, musician, designer, photographer, or writer.
 In other words, even if you do not have millions of fans, you can still be successful.
 True fans will buy anything that you create.
 So, if you can grow a following of 1,000 true fans that each spend $100 per year, you will most likely be able to make a living without any other sales.
 Thanks to the internet, there are many ways in which creators can make money online.
 Some of the ways and channels include live-streaming, podcasting, Amazon Publishing, eBay, Etsy, Tumblr, WordPress, Twitch, Mixer, Instagram, YouTube, TikTok, and Pinterest.
 While there is no specific way for creators to make money online, most of the time they revenue-share with the platform/marketplace.
+To start with, you can check out our guide about Courses to Make Money Online.
 An influencer is a person who has the power to affect the purchasing decisions of others because he/she has authority, knowledge or a relationship with his/her audience.
 He/she has a following in a specific niche with whom he/she engages actively.
 The size of the following will depend on the size of his/her niche.

 Frequently Asked Questions